DowCoder/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; has some whitespace above and below it and tolerates no HTML elemtns next to it, except when ordered otherwise.

+display: inline; is inside the current black on the same line.

 3. What are the 4 areas of the box model?

 Content, Border, Width, Padding